DEHAINI/md-expenses/README.txt

 Some last remarks:
 ==================

+** I created an event listener in (/md-expenses/src/EventListener/ExceptionListener.php) in order to catch and handle the errors exceptions related to the call of our API (example: errors in the typing of the routes), and I customized the returned message to be compatible with the returns given by our API.
+This listener is defined as a service in: "/md-expenses/config/services.yaml"

 ** Each application with API system should include an authentication phase in order to get some token with expiry date to acces the functions of the API , I did not include this point because its not mentioned in the requirements.

 ** This app could be made by using the Symfony bundle: "FOSRestBundle", but I decided to build it in another way